dwickern/swagger-play/README.md

 # Swagger Play2 Module

-## Note

-This branch (`master`) holds the latest version (major version `2.x`) for latest play version supported (`2.7`); branch [play-2.6](https://github.com/swagger-api/swagger-play/tree/play-2.6) holds the swagger-play version for play `2.6` version (major.minor version `1.6.x`).

-Older versions are available though not anymore supported in the [archive](https://github.com/swagger-api/swagger-play/tree/archive) branch.
+This fork is cross-compiled for Play 2.7 and 2.8 with Scala 2.12 and 2.13.

 ## Overview

 This is a module to support Swagger annotations within [Play Framework](http://www.playframework.org) controllers.
 It is based on the library https://github.com/swagger-api/swagger-play with several improvements.
-This library uses Swagger 1.5 and Play 2.7.
 It can be used for both Scala and Java based applications.

 We also would like to support Swagger 2.0 in the future and contributions to that end will be gladly accepted.